Why Mediate?

 Lower Cost

 Mediation is a fraction of the cost of court battles.
-Rates for mediation are significantly lower than attorney fees and working together reduces the amount of time required to reach agreement.
-Attorneys may still be used as a resource, for consultation and document review, but you save the sizable retainers and their tendency to escalate conflict, which costs you money.
+Rates for mediation are significantly lower than attorney fees, and working together reduces the amount of time required to reach an agreement.
+Attorneys may still be used as a resource for consultation and document review, but you save the sizable retainers and their tendency to escalate the conflict, which costs you money.

 Faster